-We are independent of the Branch in accordance with Professional and Ethical Standard 1 (Revised) Code of Ethics for Assurance Practitioners issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Company in accordance with Professional and Ethical Standard 1 (Revised) Code of Ethics for Assurance Practitioners issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants, and we have fulfilled our other ethical responsibilities in accordance with these requirements.

-Other than in our capacity as auditor, we have no relationship with or interests in the Branch, except that partners and employees of our firm may deal with the Branch on normal terms within the ordinary course of trading activities of the business of the Branch.
+Other than in our capacity as auditor and provider of other assurance services, we have no relationship with or interests in the Branch, except that partners and employees of our firm may deal with the Branch on normal terms within the ordinary course of trading activities of the business of the Branch.